 KEEP IT SIMPLE!

 A group ought to choose its G.S.R. with as much care as it does in choosing its treasurer.
 Both are custodians of the group’s welfare.
-The G.S.R. should have knowledge of the A.A. service structure, the traditions and the program.
+The G.S.R. should have knowledge of the A.A. service structure, the traditions, and the program.

 Bill W. was concerned about the exhortation to “keep it simple”.
-In a Grapevine article (July 1970) Bill says:
+In a Grapevine article Bill says:

 A return to the kitchen table era would bring no hope for simplicity.
 It could mean wholesale irresponsibility, disharmony and ineffectiveness.

-“Returning to that early-time brand of simplicity would be as absurd as selling the steering wheel, the gas tank, and the tires off our family car.
+Returning to that early-time brand of simplicity would be as absurd as selling the steering wheel, the gas tank, and the tires off our family car.
 The car would be simplified all right – no more gas and repair bills, either!
 But our car wouldn’t go anyplace.
-The family life would hardly be simplified, it would instantly become confused and complicated.”
+The family life would hardly be simplified, it would instantly become confused and complicated.

 WHAT DOES A NEW G.S.R.
 DO?

-Also, it is a good idea to get a group subscription to “Box 459”, the GSO newsletter.
-A group subscription (10 copies per issue) is $6.00/yr.
+Also, it is a good idea to get a group subscription to Box 459 the GSO newsletter.
+You can sign up to receive a digital copy for free online.
+A printed group subscription (10 copies per issue) is $6.00 per year.
 It contains much information of interest and is useful to the group.

-They give reports to inform the group about what is happening, regardless of opposition.
+Give reports to inform the group about what is happening, regardless of opposition.
 It may be necessary to confront the group about your right to report.
 Some G.S.R.s have been creative in getting around opposition.
 One G.S.R. duplicated reports and left them lying around as though by accident.
 Curiosity did the job.

-The Fall Assembly of odd year’s (e.g. 2003) is an election Assembly.
+The Fall Assembly of odd year’s (e.g. 2025) is an election Assembly.
 The new Alternate Delegate and Area Officers are elected by the G.S.R.s.
 They need experience gained by attending business meetings at the District and Area level to pick the best people for the jobs.

-They try to lead the Group in being a working part of A.A.
+Try to lead the Group in being a working part of A.A.

 MEETINGS

-- YOUR OWN GROUP MEETINGS: This seems to be obvious, but it is not.
+- YOUR HOME GROUP MEETINGS: This seems to be obvious, but it is not.
 But, from time to time, someone is elected G.S.R. who mistakenly thinks that it is an honorary post, which is bestowed for its prestige value.
 It is not.
 It is a job that requires a lot of involvement.
 Some of this is in your own group.
 You supply the knowledge of what is happening in the neighboring groups, what is the usual response to local problems that other groups have encountered.
 You may need to be the voice of the group conscience when your group has a problem.
-You should be one of the voices of reason and responsibility in the group.
+You should be one of the voices of reason and responsibility in your home group.
 The group has given you some authority.
 Use it.

 HOW WE WORK